esrg-knights/kotkt-website/kotkt.nl/content/_index.en.md

     {{< /banner >}}

     {{< banner rotate="-3" padding="55px">}}
-        Taste the ambience
+        Taste the ambience:

-        Drop by on one of our evening and experience us for free
+        Register for one of our evenings and experience us for free.

+        <a href="https://app.kotkt.nl/calendar/">See the calendar for more info</a>
     {{< /banner >}}
 {{< /aside >}}